-The proposal is within Phase 3 of the Spring District, per Master Development Plan (MDP) Revision approved January 13, 2017.
 Future development connected to this proposal includes the full build-out of the Spring District, in accordance with the MDP.

-Future development will be completed in phases, generally moving from the south to north of the Spring District property.
+Development is being completed in phases, generally moving from the south to north of the Spring District property.
 These phases are generally described next.

 - Phase 1A-1E this project area includes the southern 14 acres of the Spring District.
-The site infrastructure, park on Tract C and residential development on Parcels 18-21 is generally complete.
-In addition, the GIX Building on Parcel 14 is complete and an office building and brewpub on Parcel 12 is under Design Review.
-Parcels 13, 16 and 24 are commercial parcels to be developed during this phase, while Parcels 17, 22 and 23 are residential parcels currently under construction.
-Additional park spaces to be constructed in this phase include Tracts K, G and J. - Phase 2 includes City roadway improvements (NE Spring Boulevard) and the arrival of the Sound Transit Light Rail Transit (LRT) station; - Phase 3 includes this proposal (Retail & Bike Pavilion on Parcel 3A), as well as commercial development on Parcels 7, 9, 11, and a private yard space on Parcel 15. - Phase 4 adds a landmark hotel that will provide an additional entry to the LRT station; - Phase 5 adds development north of NE 16th Street including residential and office/retail space;
+This includes site infrastructure (roadways and utilities), Building 13 (this proposal), parks on Tracts C, K, G and J, commercial buildings on Parcels 16 and 24, the Global Innovation Exchange university on Parcel 14, and a brewpub/office building on Parcel 12.
+Residential development in this phase includes Parcels 17-23. - Phase 2 includes City roadway improvements (NE Spring Boulevard) and the arrival of the Sound Transit Light Rail Transit (LRT) station; - Phase 3 includes a commercial building and plaza on Parcels 3A/3C, commercial buildings on Parcels 7, 9 and 11, as well as a private yard space on Parcel 15. - Phases 4-7 will add additional commercial or residential development on Parcels 1, 2, 3B, 4A, 5A, 5B and 6A.